4 mins October 28, 2018

 - Hence, when you get a windfall income like a Diwali bonus, utilise it to prepay your loans partially or in full.
 By doing this you will save on a lot of interest payments and improve your credit score

 - This is important because your credit score reflects your creditworthiness and credit behaviour.
 If your credit score is low, it limits your access to a loan when you need it the most.
-Therefore, maintain a healthy credit score of
+Therefore, maintain a healthy credit score

-at least 750 and above at most times so that you get to access loans in future at the best rate.
+of at least 750 and above at most times so that you get to access loans in future at the best rate.

 - Boost your emergency fund:

 - While being optimistic is a good thing, planning for a rainy day is equally important.
-Because, life often throws us nasty surprises when you least expect it and one needs to be ready to handle any contingent situation be it the loss
+Because, life often throws us nasty surprises when you least expect it and one needs to be ready to handle any contingent situation be it the

-of job, a medical emergency in the family, or any other form of unexpected/contingent expenses.
+loss of job, a medical emergency in the family, or any other form of unexpected/contingent expenses.

 - So as a sensible move, deploy some portion of your Diwali bonus to build a contingency fund, also known as a rainy day fund.

 - Ideally, you must maintain at least 6-24 months of living expenses, including EMIs as your emergency fund in a savings bank account or an overnight fund or a liquid fund.
-And it is necessary to keep reviewing the contingency fund regularly
+And it is necessary to keep reviewing the contingency fund

-taking cognisance of the dynamic events in life even as you have an option to apply for a personal loan.
+regularly taking cognisance of the dynamic events in life even as you have an option to apply for a personal loan.

 - Make an attempt to maximise:

-- Benjamin Franklin, the founding father of the United States, who was a leading author, printer, political theorist, politician,freemason, civic activist, statesman, and diplomat, aptly said, “In this world nothing can be said
+- Benjamin Franklin, the founding father of the United States, who was a leading author, printer, political theorist, politician,freemason, civic activist, statesman, and diplomat, aptly said, “In this world nothing can be

-to be certain, except death and taxes.”
+said to be certain, except death and taxes.”

 - Hence, when you receive a windfall income such as Diwali bonus, do not ignore taxes.
 You must not ignore your constitutional duty of paying tax.
-Always ensure that you discharge this legal responsibility rightly and consider it a moral
+Always ensure that you discharge this legal responsibility rightly and consider it

 - Engage in prudent and holistic tax planning.
-Invest in tax-saving investment instruments such as Public Provident Fund (PPF), 5-Year tax saver bank FD, Senior Citizen Savings Scheme (SCSS), Equity Linked Saving Schemes (ELSS), pension
+Invest in tax-saving investment instruments such as Public Provident Fund (PPF), 5-Year tax saver bank FD, Senior Citizen Savings Scheme (SCSS), Equity Linked Saving Schemes (ELSS),

-funds, and insurance among others under Section 80C of the Income-Tax Act, 1961
+pension funds, and insurance among others under Section 80C of the Income-Tax Act, 1961

 - Additionally, avail of other available deduction under the Income-Tax Act 1961 by opting for a housing loan, education loan, and opting for an health insurance to avail a deduction under Section 80D amongst a host of other provisions